- Aboriginal peoples

 DHS is an equal opportunity employer where selection is based on merit regardless of race, gender, gender identity or expression, sexual orientation, disability or age.

-In line with the targets outlined in the DHS Strategic Plan, we are committed to increasing the employment of Aboriginal and Torres Strait Islander peoples at all levels within the public sector.
+We are committed to increasing the employment of Aboriginal and Torres Strait Islander peoples at all levels within the public sector.
 We also strive to increase the number of people with disability employed within government services.
 If you are interested in employment opportunities for Aboriginal and Torres Strait Islander peoples or people with disability please visit the Aboriginal employment page or disability employment page respectively.

 Flexibility at work